16 common skin conditions in babies

 - The condition seems to be spreading or getting worse

-If your little one’s skin conditions are accompanied by any of these symptoms, it is highly recommended that you seek professional medical advice to rule out any underlying health issues.
+If your little one’s baby skin conditions are accompanied by any of these symptoms, it is highly recommended that you seek professional medical advice to rule out any underlying health issues.

-Does your baby have any of these common skin conditions?
+Does your baby have any of these common baby skin conditions?
 What did you do to treat it?
 Share your tips with other parents by leaving a comment below!

 Republished with permission from: theAsianParent Singapore